 The Commissioner for Oaths is empowered to conduct oaths upon request.
-His/her role is to administer oaths to persons where an oath is required or permitted by law.
+Their role is to administer oaths to persons where an oath is required or permitted by law.

 It is important to make an appointment in advance to ensure availability.